Wang Yang (politician): Chongqing (2005–2007)

-Guangdong
+Guangdong (2007–2012)

-As part of a party-wide reshuffle of regional leaders, Wang Yang was slated to become Party Committee Secretary of Guangdong after the 17th Party Congress.
+As part of a party-wide reshuffle of regional leaders, Wang Yang was slated to become CCP Committee Secretary of Guangdong after the 17th Party National Congress.
 He took on the post formally in November 2007.
 As the post was considered one of the most important regional leadership offices in China, he also earned a seat on the Communist Party's Politburo, the country's second-highest ruling council.
 Wang's entry to the Politburo came as a surprise to some observers, given that prior to 2007, he had not even held full membership in the Central Committee, a larger body composed of around 200 members consisting mostly of provincial- and minister-level party officials.

 In Guangdong, Wang increasingly branded himself as a bold reformer.
 He was instrumental in pushing Guangdong province, already dubbed China's "breeding ground of reform", towards even greater economic and political freedoms.
 Additionally, Wang sought to diversify the province's economy away from manufacturing, and make Shenzhen an innovation hub for China's new economy.
 Wang's unique leadership style set him apart from normally colourless and risk-averse provincial administrators who parrot the party line.
 He was often compared to Bo Xilai by political observers, as both Wang and Bo were seen as rising stars of Chinese politics vying for top office.
 Both held important regional offices that could be used as 'testing grounds' for policies that could eventually be implemented nationally.

-Amid the global financial crisis of 2008, Guangdong faced a mass wave of bankruptcies of small to medium-sized enterprises (SMEs).
+During the 2008 financial crisis, Guangdong faced a mass wave of bankruptcies of small to medium-sized enterprises (SMEs).
 In response, Wang said that his administration would not intervene to prevent bankruptcies.
 He remarked that unprofitable SMEs are "not productive and will eventually be eliminated by the market."
 After a visit to the Pearl River Delta by Premier Wen Jiabao, who was in favour of protecting small and medium-sized enterprises in order to prevent unemployment, the Wang-led Guangdong government showed resistance adhering to central government directives which called for heavier state intervention.